LSSTDESC/tom_desc/README.md

 If you want to test the TOM out, you can deploy it on your local machine.
 If you're lucky, all you need to do is, within the top level of the git checkout:

 * Run <code>git submodule update --init --recursive</code>.
 There are a number of git submodules that have the standard TOM code.
 By default, when you clone, git doesn't clone submodules, so do this in order to make sure all that stuff is there.
 (Alternative, if instead of just <code>git clone...</code> you did <code>git clone --recurse-submodules ...</code>, then you've already taken care of this step.)
-If you do a <code>git pull</code> later, you either need to do <code>git pull --recurse-submodules</code>, or do <code>git submodule --update --recursive</code> after your pull.</li>
+If you do a <code>git pull</code> later, you either need to do <code>git pull --recurse-submodules</code>, or do <code>git submodule update --recursive</code> after your pull.</li>

 * (Optional) Run <code>docker compose build</code>.
 This will be done automatically as part of the next step.
 However, you may want to run it manually here, as this step will take a while the first time you do it.
 (Once the docker images are built, they'll be cached on your machine.)

 * Run <code>docker compose up -d tom</code>.
-This will use the <code>docker-compose.yml</code> file to either build or pull three images (the postgres server, the web server, and a version of the web server with additional dev packages), and create three containers.
+This will use the <code>docker-compose.yml</code> file to either build or pull a few docker images, and create two containers: one running the postgres server, one running the tom server.
+(The postgres server has a very insecure password, but it's also not directly accessible from outside the docker environment).
 It will also create a docker volume named "tomdbdata" where postgres stores its contents, so that you can persist the databases from one run of the container to the next.</li>

 * Database migrations are applied automatically as part of the docker compose setup, but you need to manually create the TOM superuser account so that you have something to log into.
 The first time you run it for a given postgres volume, once the containers are up you need to run a shell on the server container with <code>docker compose exec -it tom /bin/bash</code>, and then run the command: